 1. Hong Kong economy system is opened and market oriented with a little government intervention.
 Investors can choose what businesses they do.
 In fact, from global statistics records, Hong Kong is No. 1 economy freedom.

-2. The capital flows of money between Hong Kong and other countries are freedom, and without controls or restrictions.
+2. Under the constitution law of Hong Kong, the capital flows of money between Hong Kong and other countries are freedom, and without controls or restrictions.
 All currencies such as US$, GBP, Japanese yen, etc are remitted freely between Hong Kong and other countries.

-3. Offshore business activities are 100% tax free.
-The Hong Kong tax law has confirmed that only local business is subject to profits tax, overseas business registered in Hong Kong is offshore business and so is not subject to Hong Kong profits tax.
+3. Under the Hong Kong Tax Law, offshore business activities are 100% tax free.
+The Hong Kong tax law and cases have confirmed that only local business is subject to profits tax, overseas business registered in Hong Kong is offshore business and so is not subject to Hong Kong profits tax.
 For example, if the international businessman engages in international trading in such as way that he buys goods from China and sells to UK or USA.
 If both buying activities and selling activities are not happened in Hong Kong, then the profits from that trading business are regarded as offshore profits, and are not subject to Hong Kong profits tax.

 4. Low tax rate.
 Even the business is done in Hong Kong, the tax rate is only 16.5% of net profits.
 The tax rate is absolutely low, with no other tax systems such as VAT, business tax, capital gains tax, etc.

 5. Formation requirement is very simple.
 An overseas person can be appointed as the shareholder and director of a Hong Kong company, he only finds local professional firms to provide appointment of secretary and provide registered office address.